-- Air Pressure Between 90 psi and 120 psi (620 kPa to 825 kPa). - If the air supply is more than 120 psi (825 kPa), you must use a regulator. - Air Volume For successive back-to-back tool changes, at least 2 cfm at 90 psi is required.
-Exact air volume depends on the frequency of tool changes. - Dry Air We recommend using a compressed air dryer, desiccator, or filter between the air compressor and the machine. - Lubricated Air You must Jubricate the air with air tool oil.
+- Air Pressure Between 90 psi and 120 psi (620 kPa to 825 kPa).
+If the air supply is more than 120 psi (825 kPa), you must use a regulator. - Air Volume For successive back-to-back tool changes, at least 2 cfm at 90 psi is required.
+Exact air volume depends on the frequency of tool changes.

-Use the FRL Filter-Regulator-Lubricator (PN 32457) (included with the power drawbar kit) for this purpose.
+- Dry Air We recommend using a compressed air dryer, desiccator, or filter between the air compressor and the machine. - Lubricated Air You must lubricate the air with air tool oil. - Use the pre-installed FRL Filter-Regulator-Lubricator for this purpose.

 - 1. If there's a tool holder in the spindle, remove it. - 2.
-Remove any accessories or fixtures from the machine - 3.
-Center the machine table: from the PathPilot interface, in the MDI Line DRO field, type G20 G53 G1 X9 Y-5.5 Z0 F20.
+Remove any accessories or fixtures from the machine table. - Center the machine table: from the PathPilot interface, in the MDI Line DRO field, type G20 G53 G1 X9 Y 5.5 Z0 F20.
 Then select the Enter key.

 IMPORTANT!
 You must update your controller to the latest version of PathPilot before installing and operating the Automatic Tool Changer.
-If you don't, there's a risk that the ATC could become inoperable.
+If you don't, there's a risk that the

-4. Update your controller: From the Status tab, select Update.
+Update your controller: From the Status tab, select Update.
 Then, follow the on-screen instructions.
 Once the controller is updated to the latest version of PathPilot, go to Step 5.